-Rabbi Yaakov Rich, the leader of Congregation Toras Chaim, has been teaching the Torah for years and is highly respected by his congregation and friends.
+Rabbi Yaakov Rich, the highly respected leader of Congregation Toras Chaim, has been teaching the Torah for years.
 When he heard in 2007 that a group of people in the Highlands of McKamy neighborhood in far north Dallas wanted to form a Jewish community focused on the Ohr HaTorah Shul outlook on spiritual life, which is only practiced by one other synagogue in the Dallas/Fort Worth area, he decided to help.
 Rabbi Rich moved to the neighborhood and founded Congregation Toras Chaim.
-The small congregation met in Rabbi Rich’s home beginning in February 2011.

-The Highlands of McKamy IV and V homeowners association (HOA) had full knowledge of the congregation’s religious activities and took no action.
-However, when the congregation relocated in May 2013, the congregation moved to a home across from David Schneider—a disgruntled neighbor upset by the congregation’s activities.
+The homeowners association (HOA) had full knowledge of the congregation’s religious activities and took no action, in effect treating them as any other weekly home Bible study or social hour.
+However, when the congregation relocated in May 2013, the congregation moved to a home across from David Schneider.
 In December 2013, Schneider filed a lawsuit against Congregation Toras Chaim and the owners of the residence where they were meeting.

-In addition, banning the congregation from conducting its religious activities in the home would have substantially burdened the free exercise of religion of the congregation’s members, thus violating two key laws: the Texas Religious Freedom Restoration Act (TRFRA) and the federal Religious Land Use and Institutionalized Persons Act (RLUIPA).
+Banning the congregation from meeting for religious purposes in the home would have substantially burdened the free exercise of religion of the congregation’s members, thus violating two key laws: the Texas Religious Freedom Restoration Act (TRFRA) and the federal Religious Land Use and Institutionalized Persons Act (RLUIPA).
 Both of these laws were passed to protect against hostility to religion.

-However, in March 2015, just a few weeks after the judge ended Schneider’s attempt to stop the congregation’s religious activities in the private home, the city of Dallas filed a lawsuit accusing the congregation of violating regulations.
+Just a few weeks after a judge ended Schneider’s attempt to stop the congregation’s religious activities in the private home, the city of Dallas filed a lawsuit accusing the congregation of violating regulations.
 The lawsuit requested crippling civil penalties of $1,000 per day per alleged infraction.
-Infractions included the congregation’s lack of 13 off-street parking spaces and one disabled parking space—despite the fact that members of the congregation do not drive on the Sabbath and Jewish holidays.
-The city is also attempting to require the congregation to have two doorways in the front of the home.
-Demanded property alterations required to avoid the fines would cost the small congregation over $200,000.
+Infractions included the congregation’s lack of 13 off-street parking spaces and one disabled parking space—despite the fact that members of the congregation do not drive on their Sabbath or Jewish holidays.

 With no other place to walk to worship on the Sabbath, families would have to move their residences, and the congregation’s religious life would be ended.